forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 ### Developer

-The developer role gives a User all permissions of an Editor and they can:
+The Developer role gives a User all permissions of an Editor as well as:

-*Editor Role and*

 1. Edit and manage Front Matter templates
 2. Create and manage sites